 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of patients given antipsychotic drugs.
-While antipsychotic medications may be helpful for many residents, it is important to confirm these drugs are being used only where medically required.
-In limited situations, high levels of antipsychotic drug use may mean a nursing home is using these medications to control patient behavior.
+This statistic tells you the percent of long-term residents taking antipsychotic medications.
+While antipsychotic drugs play an important role in caring for many residents, it is important to confirm these medications are being used only where medically required.
+In limited situations, excessive reliance on these medications may suggest a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients given antianxiety medications.
-These drugs are commonly prescribed to patients suffering from anxiety or depression.
+This indicates the percentage of residents given antianxiety medications.
+Antianxiety drugs are prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents